-Mr. Spiegel serves as the Chief Operating Officer.
+Mr. Spiegel serves as the Vice President of Business Strategy.
 Mr. Spiegel brings to the company more than 16 years of experience in finance and consulting and has worked for companies in many industries including healthcare, business services and technology.
 Prior to joining NeuroCog Trials, he was a founding partner and Principal at Cypress Associates LLC, a New York based Investment Banking firm, where he was responsible for a broad range of transactions including mergers and acquisitions, restructurings, and equity offerings.
 Before joining Cypress, he was with CIBC World Markets contributing as an Investment Banking Analyst in the technology group.

 Mr. Spiegel received his B.A. in Economics and Public Policy Studies from Duke University and holds the Chartered Financial Analyst® designation.